giampaolo/psutil/docs/index.rst

 .. function:: users()

-  Return users currently connected on the system as a list of namedtuples including the following fields:
+  Return users currently connected on the system as a list of named tuples including the following fields:

   - **user**: the name of the user.